Gibbard–Satterthwaite theorem: History

 The strategic aspect of voting is already noticed in 1876 by Charles Dodgson, also known as Lewis Carroll, a pioneer in social choice theory.
 His quote (about a particular voting system) was made famous by Duncan Black:This principle of voting makes an election more of a game of skill than a real test of the wishes of the electors.During the 1950s, Robin Farquharson published influential articles on voting theory.
-In an article with Michael Dummett, he conjectures that deterministic voting rules with at least three issues face endemic tactical voting.
-This Farquarson-Dummett conjecture is proven independently by Allan Gibbard and Mark Satterthwaite.
-In a 1973 article, Gibbard exploits Arrow's impossibility theorem from 1951 to prove the result we now know as Gibbard's theorem, and he then deduces the present result, which is an immediate consequence of it.
-Independently, Satterthwaite proves the same result in his PhD dissertation in 1973, then publishes it in a 1975 article.
-His proof is also based on Arrow's impossibility theorem, but he doesn't expose the more general version given by Gibbard's theorem.
-Later, several authors develop variants of the proof, generally shorter, either for the theorem itself or for the corollary and weakened versions we mentioned above.
+In an article with Michael Dummett, he conjectures that deterministic voting rules with at least three outcomes are never straightforward tactical voting.
+This conjecture was later proven independently by Allan Gibbard and Mark Satterthwaite.
+In a 1973 article, Gibbard exploits Arrow's impossibility theorem from 1951 to prove the result we now know as Gibbard's theorem.
+Independently, Satterthwaite proved the same result in his PhD dissertation in 1973, then published it in a 1975 article.
+This proof is also based on Arrow's impossibility theorem, but does not involve the more general version given by Gibbard's theorem.

 Related results

 Gibbard's theorem deals with processes of collective choice that may not be ordinal, i.e. where a voter's action may not consist in communicating a preference order over the candidates.
 Gibbard's 1978 theorem and Hylland's theorem extend these results to non-deterministic mechanisms, i.e. where the outcome may not only depend on the ballots but may also involve a part of chance.

-The Duggan–Schwartz theorem extend this result in another direction, by dealing with deterministic voting rules that choose a nonempty subset of the candidates rather than a single winner.
+The Duggan–Schwartz theorem extend this result in another direction, by dealing with deterministic voting rules that choose multiple winners.

-Posterity
+Importance

-The Gibbard–Satterthwaite theorem is generally presented as a result belonging to the field of social choice theory, and applying to voting systems, but it can also be seen as the seminal result of mechanism design, which deals with conceiving rules to make collective decisions, possibly in processes that involve a monetary transfer.
+The Gibbard–Satterthwaite theorem is generally presented as a result about voting systems, but it can also be seen as an important result of mechanism design, which deals with a broader class of decision rules.
 Noam Nisan describes this relation:The GS theorem seems to quash any hope of designing incentive-compatible social-choice functions.
-The whole field of Mechanism Design attempts escaping from this impossibility result using various modifications in the model.The main idea of these "escape routes" is that they deal only with restricted classes of preferences, in contrast to the Gibbard–Satterthwaite theorem, which deals with arbitrary preferences.
-For example, in this discipline, it is frequently assumed that agents have quasi-linear preferences, which means that their utility function depends linearly on money.
-In that case, monetary transfers can be used to induce them to act truthfully.
-This is the idea behind the successful Vickrey–Clarke–Groves auction.
+The whole field of Mechanism Design attempts escaping from this impossibility result using various modifications in the model.The main idea of these "escape routes" is that they allow for a broader class of mechanisms than ranked voting, similarly to the escape routes from Arrow's impossibility theorem.